nicobailon/claude-prune/README.md

    npx ccprune
    ```

-3. **Press Enter** when prompted to resume your session.

-That's it! ccprune auto-detects your latest session and offers to resume it after pruning.
+That's it! ccprune auto-detects your latest session, prunes old messages (keeping a summary), and resumes automatically.

 ## Usage